 Watson left academia in 1920 and used conditioning in advertising.
 He linked products to emotions, a pioneering technique.
 His 1928 book advised scheduled care for children.
 Bowlby's later research challenged this.
 Teachers should remember learning theories from Watson have wider social effects.

 Sugai and Horner (2002) created Positive Behavioural Interventions and Supports (PBIS).
-PBIS uses behaviourist ideas across the school.
-It goes beyond individual teacher methods.
-The framework uses operant conditioning for preventative support (Sugai & Horner, 2002).
+PBIS uses behaviourist ideas across the whole school.
+The framework offers early support through operant conditioning (Sugai & Horner, 2002).
+PBIS is better than strategies used by a single teacher.

 This framework uses three support tiers.
 Tier 1 (universal) covers consistent expectations across the school.
 Horner et al. (2009) found explicit teaching, plus praise, cuts discipline referrals by 20-60%.
 Tier 2 (targeted) adds group help, like Check-in Check-out (Hawken & Horner, 2003), if learners struggle.
 Tier 3 (intensive) uses plans based on assessments for 1-5% of learners.